flybywiresim/docs/docs/dev-corner/documentation-guide/index.md

 If you would like to fully test a complete build of the production website, you need to run the following:

-- `mkdocs.exe serve --config-file production.yml`
+- `mkdocs serve --config-file production.yml`
-- `mkdocs.exe build --clean --no-directory-urls --config-file production.yml`
+- `mkdocs build --clean --no-directory-urls --config-file production.yml`

 !!! info "Additional Plugins in `production.yml`"
     The following plugins are included: